adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 ## Summary

-Select menus are *not* meant to be used for navigation.
+Select menus are *not* meant to be used for navigation; it is merely a learned behaviour.
 In doing so, the UX is degraded for certain users.
-Avoiding this behaviour ensures it works well cross-browser and without Javascript, with the welcome side effect of providing an experience which is intuitive and consistent.
+Ensuring *all* forms have a submit button guarantees cross-browser compatibility for *all* users, which is the beautify of the web.